Case Study Prompt

 Your client is Office Products Co., which sells office supplies directly to businesses and consumers.
 It is a direct retailer of office products through two channels: catalogue and internet.
 This market is growing, especially the internet.

-Office Products Co. has experienced historic revenue growth rates of 10%/year; however, over the past two years, revenue growth has been flat and profit margins have been trending down.
+Historically, Office Products Co. has had growth that outpaces the market, but over the past two years, revenue growth has been flat and profit margins have been trending down.

 This Bain case study involves a retailer of office supplies/products that has experienced a downward trend in growth and profit margins.
 What is causing the decline?
 That’s your job to figure out.
 In addition, you’ll need to provide a strong recommendation to the client on how to reverse the decline and get back to profitability.